vberlier/narwhal/README.md

 <details>
 <summary>
-Narwhal can also be built and installed as a shared library. <strong>Click to see more</strong>
+Narwhal can also be installed as a shared library. <strong>Click to see more</strong>
 </summary>

 ### Building and installing the shared library